MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.it-IT/OfficeUpdates/Update-history-beta-channel.md

 > [!IMPORTANT]
 > - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
 To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
-> - Office 365 ProPlus è stato rinominato Microsoft 365 Apps for enterprise a partire dalla versione 2004.Leggere  [questo articolo](https://go.microsoft.com/fwlink/p/?linkid=2123420) per altre informazioni.Nella nostra documentazione, in genere è sufficiente fare riferimento a Microsoft 365 Apps.
+> - Office 365 ProPlus è stato rinominato Microsoft 365 Apps for enterprise a partire dalla versione 2004.
+Leggere [questo articolo](https://go.microsoft.com/fwlink/p/?linkid=2123420) per altre informazioni.
+Nella documentazione, in genere è sufficiente fare riferimento a Microsoft 365 Apps.

 > [!NOTE]
 >